vbaconnet-ledger/developer-portal/_docs/transport/prerequisites.md

 *Fig. 5: Ethereum App Installation*

-## Accounts creation ##
+## Accounts Creation

-To use the bitcoin/ethereum previously installed applications you have to create a bitcoin/ethereum account.
+To use the Bitcoin/Ethereum previously installed applications you have to create a Bitcoin/Ethereum account.
 We will present there the creation of a bitcoin account but it remains the same for any application supported by Ledger Live.

-Therefore launch the bitcoin application on your Ledger Nano S/X.
+Therefore launch the Bitcoin application on your Ledger Nano S/X.

-Then do the following steps to create your bitcoin account:
+Then do the following steps to create your Bitcoin account:

-- Open the bitcoin app on your ledger device
+- Open the Bitcoin app on your ledger device

 {: .center}
 ![Bitcoin App Launch](../images/ledgerBtc.jpg){:width="420"}